mvolkmann/blog/src/terminal-tips.md

 Most terminal programs do not support using a mouse or track pad to position the cursor by clicking within a command being entered.
 However, the {% aTargetBlank "https://app.warp.dev/referral/24D6GX",
-"warp" %} terminal behaves much more like a standard text editor.
+"Warp" %} terminal behaves much more like a standard text editor.
 It supports positioning the cursor by clicking, selecting text with a mouse or trackpad, using cmd-c to copy, and using cmd-v to paste.

-By default, warp uses the following, easier to remember, keyboard shortcuts for moving the cursor.
+By default, Warp uses the following, easier to remember, keyboard shortcuts for moving the cursor.

 | Action                      | Warp Shortcut Key  |